This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Iron supplements may be given if your blood iron level decreases because of heavy bleeding.
 Iron may make you constipated.
-Ask your caregiver for ways to prevent or treat constipation.
+Ask your healthcare provider for ways to prevent or treat constipation.
 Iron may also make your bowel movements turn dark or black.

 - Surgery and procedures may be needed if medicines do not work or cannot be used.
 You may need procedures, such as endometrial ablation or dilation and curettage, to control your bleeding.
 You may need an abdominal or vaginal hysterectomy.
 A hysterectomy is surgery to remove your uterus.

 How do I care for myself at home?